Iasa-Global/btabok/README.md

 ## Whats inside BTABoK?

-* Defining the IT Architect Profession – What is an IT architect?
+* Defining the BT Architect Profession – What is an BT architect?
 We provide industry reference models for architects skills and competencies backed by international certifications.

 ## What you should know before you read the BoK